PrymceQ/WiderFaceDetection_Experiment/README.md

 2. `voc2coco`: Convert VOC format to COCO format.     # Used in [MMDetection](https://github.com/open-mmlab/mmdetection) tools
 3. `yolo_extract.py`: Extract filenames.
 4. `xml2yolo.py`: Convert COCO format to YOLO format. # Used in [YOLOV5](https://github.com/ultralytics/yolov5) tools

+## 2 Train
+MMDetection trainning data file in `./Datasets/widerface_COCO`

+YOLO-V5 trainning data file in `./Datasets/widerface_YOLO`

+Some trainning result in `./mmdetection_RCNN/` and `./YOLOV5_yolov5m`

+## 3 Visualization

+## 4 Evaluation
+It is convenient to use MMDetection's tool `mmdetection/tools/analysis_tools/eval_metric.py` for result evaluation uniformly, but it needs to convert yolo's results into pkl files, which is supported in `./YOLOV5_yolov5m/YOLOresult2pkl.ipynb`.